Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

 This creates a participation loop.
 Guests see photos appearing on the big screen and want their own shots up there.
 Upload rates increase throughout the event as the slideshow builds momentum.

-Gather Shot includes a live slideshow feature on all plans.
+Gather Shot includes a live slideshow feature.
 You open a dedicated slideshow URL on any screen with a browser.
-Photos update automatically as you approve them.
+Approved photos update automatically as you review them.

 For receptions, place the screen where guests can see it during dinner or near the dance floor.
 The slideshow becomes a conversation piece and entertainment in its own right.